aaronroberson/aaronroberson.github.io/geekwise/webapps/day9.md

 Filtering is mostly useful for performing GETs on Collections of resources.
 Since these are GET requests, filtering information should be passed via the URL.
 Here are some examples of the types of filtering you could conceivably add to your API:

-?limit=10: Reduce the number of results returned to the Consumer (for Pagination) ?offset=10: Send sets of information to the Consumer (for Pagination) ?animal_type_id=1: Filter records which match the following condition (WHERE animal_type_id = 1) ?sortby=name&order=asc: Sort the results based on the specified attribute (ORDER BY name ASC)
+* ?limit=10: Reduce the number of results returned to the Consumer (for Pagination)
+* ?offset=10: Send sets of information to the Consumer (for Pagination)
+* ?animal_type_id=1: Filter records which match the following condition (WHERE animal_type_id = 1)
+* ?sortby=name&order=asc: Sort the results based on the specified attribute (ORDER BY name ASC)

 Some of these filterings can be redundant with endpoint URLS.
 For example I previously mentioned GET /zoo/ZID/animals.
 This would be the same thing as GET /animals?zoo_id=ZID.
 Dedicated endpoints being made available to the Consumer will make their lives easier, this is especially true with requests you anticipate they will make a lot.
 In the documentation, mention this redundancy so that Third Party Developers aren’t left wondering if differences exist.

 #Status Codes

-t is very important that as a RESTful API, you make use of the proper HTTP Status Codes; they are a standard after all!
+It is very important that as a RESTful API, you make use of the proper HTTP Status Codes; they are a standard after all!
 Various network equipment is able to read these status codes, e.g. load balancers can be configured to avoid sending requests to a web server sending out lots of 50x errors.
 There are a plethora of HTTP Status Codes to choose from, however this list should be a good starting point:

-200 OK – [GET]
+* 200 OK – [GET]
-The Consumer requested data from the Server, and the Server found it for them (Idempotent) 201 CREATED – [POST/PUT/PATCH]
+The Consumer requested data from the Server, and the Server found it for them (Idempotent)
+* 201 CREATED – [POST/PUT/PATCH]
-The Consumer gave the Server data, and the Server created a resource 204 NO CONTENT – [DELETE]
+The Consumer gave the Server data, and the Server created a resource
+* 204 NO CONTENT – [DELETE]
-The Consumer asked the Server to delete a Resource, and the Server deleted it 400 INVALID REQUEST – [POST/PUT/PATCH]
+The Consumer asked the Server to delete a Resource, and the Server deleted it
+* 400 INVALID REQUEST – [POST/PUT/PATCH]
-The Consumer gave bad data to the Server, and the Server did nothing with it (Idempotent) 404 NOT FOUND – [*]
+The Consumer gave bad data to the Server, and the Server did nothing with it (Idempotent)
+* 404 NOT FOUND – [*]
-The Consumer referenced an inexistant Resource or Collection, and the Server did nothing (Idempotent) 500 INTERNAL SERVER ERROR – [*]
+The Consumer referenced an non-existent Resource or Collection, and the Server did nothing (Idempotent)
+* 500 INTERNAL SERVER ERROR – [*]
 The Server encountered an error, and the Consumer has no knowledge if the request was successful Status Code Ranges